 Welcome to the School of Medicine in Stanford Redwood City

 Stanford Redwood City is the first major expansion of the university outside Palo Alto and Santa Clara County.
-Begining in mid-March 2019, about 2,700 Stanford University Staff will begin moving to the new campus.
-This includes three of the nine university VPs and staff from nine areas across the university.
-Almost 800 staff members from 30 School of Medicine departments are moving to Discovery Hall in SRWC.
+The approximately 2,700 Stanford University Staff based at the new campus include three of the nine university VPs and staff from nine areas across the university.
+Almost 600 staff members from 30 School of Medicine departments moved to Discovery Hall in SRWC in May-June 2019.

 Who’s Where in SRWC: Building Assignments

 Discovery Hall is the School of Medicine building at Stanford Redwood City.
 All buildings on the new campus offer an open workspace environment, along with a variety of shared spaces on each floor: including small, medium, and large conference rooms; phone rooms; and huddle spaces.
 The move to SRWC will enable us to create new ways of working with our colleagues both at the new campus as well as those on the main campus.

 Discovery Hall is the new work home for staff members from a variety of departments, both Dean’s Units as well as clinical.

 There are 73 meeting rooms distributed throughout the building.
 Most departments have a small meeting room designated for departmental use only – these meeting rooms are reservable only by the staff of the department.
 For a searchable listing of Discovery Hall meeting rooms, including room number, room name, capacity, capacity, and tech capability, click here.
 The listing also indicates which rooms are have a designated department, along with the room admin.